andraugust/andraugust.github.io/classical-mechanics.md

 So $$dx = y\epsilon$$ and $$dy = -x\epsilon$$, and $$p_xy - p_yx = \text{const}$$.
 This says that rotational invariance imples angular momentum conservation.

-In summary, if the Lagrangian is symmetric under a transformation given by the general form
+In summary, if the Lagrangian is symmetric under a general transformation

 $$